 2002 - The Bob and Deanna Wright House, Brown Canyon, Park City UT.
 66 acres.
 Bob was a grandnephew of FLW and a fan of his work.
 The original plan was commissioned for a Michigan couple in 1956.
 The walls are made of foam block insulation filled with cement.
-The house was sold and is available to rent at $450 and up a night.
+The house was sold and isavailable to rent.
 Photos by TJ Leise.

 2007 - The Christopher Ljungkull and James Seidl Cottage, 14785 Ostlund Trail North, Marine On St Croix MN.
 Originally designed by Wright as guest house for Don and Virginia Lovness of Stillwater MN.

 2008 - The Marc Coleman House, Greystones County, Wicklow, Ireland.
 Commissioned 2007.
 This is Europe's only Wright-designed house, originally commissioned in 1959 for Gilbert Wieland in Maryland but never built.
 Marc Coleman dealt with E. Thomas Casey, who had trained under Wright and went on to become a Dean at Taliesin West.
 When Casey passed away a year and a half before construction, fellow Taliesin architects Bruce Brooks Pfeiffer and Oscar Munoz took over the project, with help from Effi Casey, his widow and Wright expert.
 3860 square feet, centered around a large living room.
 The architect of record is CMB Design Group with planning consultant Tom Creed Architect.
 The contractor was James N. Earls & Sons & Daughters Construction.

-2013 - The Sharp Family Visitor's Center, Florida Southern College, Lakeland FL.
+2013- The Sharp Family Visitor's Center, Florida Southern College, Lakeland FL.
 Wright did many of the original buildings on the campus.
-Over time, campus planners have abandoned or diluted Wright's master plan.
+Over time, campus planners abandoned or diluted Wright's master plan.
 This new Visitor's Center was modified from one of Wright's unused 1939 designs for faculty housing.
-Good luck finding it.
-Signs on campus are few.